Nitrux/kboot/README.md

 **Using `kboot` on Previous Releases**

-For releases of Nitrux where `kboot` is not available by default, do the following.
+For Nitrux releases where `kboot` is not available by default, do the following:

 ```
 git clone --depth=1 https://github.com/Nitrux/kboot.git $HOME/kboot